Marine-XIV/Marine-XIV/README.md

 - 👋 Hi, I’m @Marine-XIV
 - 👀 I’m interested in hashing and coding
 - 🌱 I’m currently learning ...?
-- 💞️ I’m looking to collaborate on Python programming language.
+- 💞️ I’m looking to collaborate on  advanced Python programming language.
 - 📫 How to reach me by ?

 <!---